alex-necsoiu/price-alert-bot/README.md

 ```

-  Open the following folder and execute the
+  Open the following folder and execute the bash file

 ```bash
   cd uphold-bot/bot/pkg